Khazrak/JDocker/README.md

 * Check auth configuration
 * Display system-wide information
 * Show the docker version information
-* Ping the docker server
-* Create a new image from a container’s changes
+* Create a new image from a containerï¿½s changes
-* Monitor Docker’s events
+* Monitor Dockerï¿½s events
 * Get a tarball containing all images in a repository
 * Get a tarball containing all images
 * Load a tarball with a set of images and tags into docker